-If you want to bathe in a natural fountain don’t miss Shuvolong waterfall in Rangamati.
-This heavenly cascade is flowing from the hills of Shuvolong area under Borokol sub district – 25km away from Rangamati.
+If you want to bathe in a natural fountain don’t miss the Shuvolong waterfall in Rangamati.
+This heavenly cascade is flowing from the hills of the Shuvolong area under Borokol sub-district – 25km away from Rangamati.

 Here you can enjoy the magnificence of several natural waterfalls.
 Among these falls, the biggest cascade is about 300-feet high which is popular as ‘Shuvolong’.
-The captivating beauty of Shuvolong fountain can be fully enjoyed during the monsoon season, when the heavy flow of water revives this fountain creating enchanting panorama.
+The captivating beauty of the Shuvolong fountain can be fully enjoyed during the monsoon season when the heavy flow of water revives this fountain creating an enchanting panorama.

 Shuvolong Waterfall, Sylhet: Picture Taken from commons.wikimedia.org